Stale-While-Revalidate Implementation: A Production Blueprint for Frontend Performance

 }

-HTTP-layer SWR and Service Worker caching operate independently.
-Browsers evaluate HTTP headers first, but a registered Service Worker intercepts fetch events before the HTTP cache.
-To achieve true background revalidation, you must explicitly implement a cache-first strategy with event.waitUntil().
+HTTP-layer SWR and Service Worker caching operate independently, and a registered worker intercepts fetch before the HTTP cache.
+To get background revalidation at the SW level, implement cache-first with event.waitUntil.

 self.addEventListener('fetch', (event) => {